oneapi-src/oneTBB/doc/main/reference/try_put_and_wait.rst

     template <typename T, typename Compare>
     bool priority_queue_node<T>::try_put_and_wait(const T& input)

-**Effects**: Adds ``input`` to the ``priority_queue_node`` and tries forwarding to a successor the item with the largest priority among all of the items that were added to the node and have not been yet forwarded to the successors.
+**Effects**: Adds ``input`` to the ``priority_queue_node`` and attempts to forward the item with the highest priority among all items added to the node but not yet forwarded to the successors.

-Waits for the completion of the ``input`` in the Flow Graph meaning all tasks in each graph node related to ``input`` are exetutted and no buffered objects related to ``input`` in any buffer in the graph.
+Waits for the completion of the ``input`` in the Flow Graph meaning all tasks created by each node and related to ``input`` are executed, and no related objects remain in any buffer within the graph.

 **Returns**: ``true``.